tpblaster/TCGPlayerAPISDK/README.md

 # TCGPlayerAPISDK
-An unnoficial python SDK for the TCGPlayer.com API
+An unofficial python SDK for the TCGPlayer.com API

 # Introduction
 I started working on this SDK after several months of working with the TCGPlayer API, I wanted to make this for my own personal projects while also helping others make there own projects without stumbling through the API like I did.
-This is my first major project so any constructive criticism is much appreciated.
+This is my first major project so any constructive criticism is appreciated.

 # Credentials
 In order to utilize any of the API endpoints you first need a bearer token.
 In order to a get bearer token you need a client secret and public from TCGPlayer.
 These credentials can be applied for at: <br>